Hierosoft/land_speed_analyzer/doc/development/training-disclosure.md

 There is still no delta.
 I had another conversation with you, and you seem to have discovered that to unstash an action you have to make it active, like bpy.context.object.animation_data.action = strip.action

 Ok, now make it into an add-on.
 Add a section to the View panel of the 3D view, where the user can set Z MAX (rename z threshold to z_max and change the check against it from > to >=) and Facing (drop-down, default to "-Y", other option is "+Y", multiply delta by lookup table directions = {"-Y": 1, "+Y": -1} using facing as key before using any delta)

+- 2025-01-10

+It works!

+If this is __init__.py, what should I name the plugin folder, to meet blender plugin folder naming conventions?

+Make a docstring for the module, including a GPL 3.0 header for the co-authors Jake Gustafson and ChatGPT, 2025 January 10.

+- NOTE: The GPL license header added to the file is authored by humans at or for the Free Software Foundation and co-authored by ChatGPT in words or word order not identical to the FSF version.